raspberrypilearning/astro-pi-guide/board.md

 # Astro Pi: what is it?

-The Astro Pi is a HAT board for the Raspberry Pi which has the ability to sense a wide variety of conditions and provide output via the built-in LED matrix.
+Astro Pi is a compeition and mission.
 Two Astro Pis will be travelling to the International Space Station (ISS) with British ESA astronaut Tim Peake.
+The Raspberry Pis will include an add on board called the Sense HAT which has the ability to sense a wide variety of conditions and provide output via the built-in LED matrix.
 You can find out more about the mission and the board by watching the official Astro Pi competition video:

 [![Astro Pi Competition](https://i.vimeocdn.com/video/504039170_640.webp)](https://vimeo.com/117274487)